 “Great journalism challenges and explains by shining a light in dark corners, with a mission to – as the saying goes – comfort the afflicted and afflict the comfortable.
 And yet that journalism is facing an existential challenge from demographic, political and social threats.
 I’ll be looking at what we can all do to help journalism that makes a difference survive and thrive.”

-Admission to the lecture is free, but tickets need to be reserved in advance.
+Admission to the lecture is free, but tickets need to be reserved in advance (link removed as event has finished).
 The talk is from 6pm at TC014, The Park, 16 May, with refreshments available at Elwes Reception from 5pm.

 The Public Lecture series programme is available to view online.